 Not all products sold in the European Union (EU) need to bear CE marking.
 CE marking is only mandatory for those products that fall under the scope of one or more of the European Commission product directives, known as the 'New Approach Directives'.

-These directives define essential requirements related to health, safety and environmental issues the products must meet in order to be placed on the European market.
+These directives define essential requirements related to health, safety and environmental issues that the products must meet in order to be placed on the European market.

 What products need CE marking?